Apple TV entices networks with promise of mobile viewers

 The Wall Street Journal on Monday reported that some broadcasters are in talks to sign on to a new Apple service.
 Such talks have been reported for years, but the Journal said that Apple hoped to launch in the fall.
 Apple and the networks declined to comment.

-Viewers have grown comfortable with online streaming because of Netflix Inc (NFLX.O) and Amazon.com Inc's (AMZN.O) Prime, and traditional media is following suit with Sony Corp (6758.T) preparing a Web TV service, and satellite operator Dish (DISH.O) launching its own version, called Sling TV.
+Viewers have grown comfortable with online streaming because of Netflix Inc and Amazon.com Inc's Prime, and traditional media is following suit with Sony Corp preparing a Web TV service, and satellite operator Dish launching its own version, called Sling TV.

 But an Apple offering may be able to provide viewers something traditional cable and satellite distributors cannot: a huge user base and the ability to work in concert with smartphones and tablets.